 - Regenerative Engineering in Medicine

 We offer degree programs at every level.
 Our Bachelor of Science in Biomedical Engineering, Master of Science in Biomedical Engineering, Master of Engineering in Biomedical Innovation and PhD in Biomedical Engineering are all taught by expert faculty who are leaders in their fields.

 Our facilities support medical research and innovation

 The department has space in Whitaker and Brauer Halls that is located on the northeast side of the Danforth Campus.
-These academic buildings are part of the new Engineering Complex that has state-of-the-art reseach labs, classroom and collaboration space.
+These academic buildings are part of the new Engineering Complex that has state-of-the-art research labs, classroom and collaboration space.

 Our overall objective is to prepare those in our biomedical engineering training programs for a variety of career paths.
 To that end, our undergraduate curriculum is designed to provide technical proficiency, as well as communication and other professional skills so that our graduates will be able to: